tvdboom/ATOM/docs_sources/user_guide.md

     - [binary classification](https://en.wikipedia.org/wiki/Binary_classification)
     - [multiclass classification](https://en.wikipedia.org/wiki/Multiclass_classification)
     - [regression](https://en.wikipedia.org/wiki/Regression_analysis)
-* **category**: Refers to one of the unique values in a column, i.e. a binary classifier has 2 categories in the target column.
+* **class**: Refers to one of the unique values in a column, e.g. a binary classifier has 2 classes in the target column.
+* **array-like**: One-dimensional array of variable type list, tuple, np.array or pd.Series.
 * **missing values**: Refers to `None`, `NaN` and `inf` values.
 * **categorical columns**: Refers to all columns with dtype.kind not in `ifu`.
 * `atom`: Refers to an [ATOMClassifier](../API/ATOM/atomclassifier) or